kunleihe/omscs-cs6250-exam-notes/lesson3.md

     - It is a link-state protocol that uses flooding of link-state information and a Dijkstra least-cost path algorithm.
     - It is an advancement of RIP.
 Advances include authentication of messages exchanged between routers, the option to use multiple same-cost paths, and support for hierarchy within a single routing domain.
     - Each router shares knowledge of its neighbors with every other router in the network.
-- How does hierarchy in OSPF work?
-    - Hierarchy in OSPF works by organizing a large autonomous system (AS) into smaller, more manageable **areas**.
-This structure simplifies routing and contains network traffic.
-    - Key components:
+    - An OSPF autonomous system can be configured **hierarchically into areas**:
         - Areas: a group of routers running its own independent link-state routing algorithm.
         - Backbone Area: exactly one area within the system is designated as the backbone.
 It acts as a central hub, routing traffic between all the other routes.
         - Area Border Routers: routers that connect an area to the backbone.
 The backbone area contains all the area border routers in the system.
     - How traffic moves between areas: area border router in the source area --> backbone area --> area border router in the destination area --> final destination within that area
-- What is Link State Advertisements (LSA)?
-    - The main purpose of LSA is for a router to describe its immediate **local** surroundings, telling other routers which neigbhors it's connected to.
+    - Link State Advertisements: The main purpose of LSA is for a router to describe its immediate **local** surroundings, telling other routers which neigbhors it's connected to.
+It works as follows:
         - Each router in the network collects these LSAs from all the other routers and use this information to build a complete map of the network's topology, which is stored in a **link state database**.
         - When a rounter's connection change, it sends out a new LSA to inform everyone of the update.
         - LSAs are also sent periodically, by default 30 min, even if no changes.
-- How are the OSPF messages processed in the router?
+- How does a router process advertisements?
     - The process begins when the route processor receives an LS update packet containing LSAs from a neigbhoring router.
     - For each LSA received, the router checks its link-state database to see if it's new or duplicate.
 If it’s new, it updates this database and schedules an shortest path first (SPF) calculation, and determines which of its other neighbors it needs to forward this new information to.
 This process repeats with every new LSAs.
     - When all the LSAs have been processed, the router bundles the new LSAs into its own LS update packet and **floods** it to its other neighbors.